zshzebra/Zinx/README.md

-# Limine Zig Template
+# Zinx

-This repository will demonstrate how to set up a basic x86-64 kernel in Zig using Limine.
+Zinx is a general-purpose kernel written in Zig, with the intention of being configurable and portable to a wide variety of platforms.

+Currently x86_64 is the only support architecture.

-## How to use this?
+## How to use Zinx?

 ### Dependencies